+The History BA (Tripos)

+World History

-The History BA (Tripos) Early Modern History World History MPhil in Early Modern History MPhil in World History Faculty of Asian and Middle Eastern Studies
+MPhil in World History

+Faculty of Asian and Middle Eastern Studies

 The Faculty of History

 The History Faculty's 100 academic staff (teaching officers employed by either the University or the Colleges) constitute one of the largest and best history departments in the world.
 Times Higher Education ranked Cambridge History third in the world and first in the UK in the TES World University Rankings 2021 - a measure of both quality and depth.
 The faculty was ranked first in subject in the Guardian 2020 guide and the Complete University Guide 2021.
 In the 2021 Research Excellence Framework (REF) the faculty submitted the work of 135 historians.
 In terms of 'research power' (GPA x FTE), it ranked second in the sector.
 46% of the faculty's research was judged 4\ ('world leading') and 34% as 3\ ('internationally excellent').
 Some 600 undergraduates study a single Honours degree in History or joint Honours degrees in either History & Politics or History & Modern Languages.